Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 • Clear debris: Remove leaves, branches, and toys/furniture.

-• Service tools: Sharpen mower blades and prep equipment for spring.
+• Service tools: Sharpen mower blades to avoid blunt blades, which can tear and damage grass, and prep equipment for spring.

 • Avoid feeding/seeding: Conditions are too cold for growth.